chatchatabc/spring-dubbo-demo/README.md

 # Spring Dubbo Demo

 Basic web app built with spring and dubbo RPC protocol to communicate with separate modules and zookeeper to host services to simulate cloud computing.
 Postgresql is used as the database but with postgREST web service to deliver data in JSON format or RESTful API.
+The app also has metrics and logging.

 ## Requirements